Feeling Sad after Interviews: Dealing with Post-Interview Blues

 You’re dealing with a case of the post-interview blues.
 You really want to receive a call offering you the job, but you’ve started to question your interview performance and your candidacy as a whole.
 Self-doubt creeps in, and you start to wonder how you compare with the competition.

-There are many reasons why you could be feeling sad after interviews.
+There are many reasons why you could be feeling sad after your interviews.
 Identifying what is making you feel this way is the first step to working out a solution.
 Here are some reasons why you might be feeling down.

 You are struggling to bounce back after a bad job interview